sam2829/project-4-royal-sam/README.md

 #### Database Schema

 The profile model is linked directly to the built in User Model in conjunction with Django Allauth with the user profile being created when the user registers with the site.
-The Post (reviews) model has a relationship with the User model by foreign key, this allows for the reviews left to be linked back to the specific user and their profile.
+The Post (reviews) model has a relationship with the User model by foreign key, this allows for the reviews to be linked back to the specific user and their profile.
 The comment model is linked by foreign key to the Post model (reviews) to store comments for the specific review.

 The Booking model is also linked directly to the built in User Model so all bookings to be linked back to the specific user.